Logan Diggs' rejuvenated running game plays key role in LSU's win over Grambling

 Grambling had pushed within LSU’s 10-yard line on each of its first three drives, gashing the defense for long gains both through the air and on the ground.
 LSU’s offense had more than done its job, but the Tigers needed to do something more and take control of the game somehow.

-LSU did just that, by pounding the ball in the ground game.
-On its next drive, the Tigers marched 80 yards downfield, running on seven of the drive’s 10 plays for 63 rushing yards, all from junior transfer Logan Diggs, who was unavailable for LSU’s opener against Florida State while recovering from a hamstring injury.
+LSU did just that by pounding the ball in the ground game.
+On its next drive, the Tigers marched 80 yards downfield, running on seven of the drive’s 10 plays for 63 rushing yards, all from junior transfer Logan Diggs, who didn't play for LSU’s opener against Florida State while recovering from a hamstring injury.

 The drive marked a turning point, with LSU finally establishing its superior strength in the trenches.
 Though the defense pitched a shutout the rest of the way en route to a dominant 72-10 win, LSU’s rushing attack determined the pace of the game and flipped the momentum.

-After a 45-24 loss in Week 1, LSU entered its home opener versus Grambling State looking to show improvement.
+MORE FOOTBALL: NFLSU check-in: Where LSU's rookies find themselves in Week 1 of the regular season

-Diggs, who spent the last two seasons at Notre Dame, one under Brian Kelly, was the leader of the rushing turnaround.
+Diggs, who spent the last two seasons at Notre Dame, was the leader of the rushing turnaround.
 He finished the game with 115 yards and a touchdown on the ground, adding an 18-yard reception.

 “I knew what we were going to get from him.
 It was just a matter of getting healthy,” head coach Brian Kelly said.
 “He prepared the right way and he was ready to play.
 We saw the kind of back that is going to help us.”